ns-niam/CiteMind.ai/README.md

 ### *Building trustworthy AI systems for the future of research.*

-📧 Open to AI/ML internships, collaborations and research opportunities.
+📧 Open to AI/ML internships, collaborations, and research opportunities.

 ### ⭐ If you found this project useful, give it a star!

-> *“In a world of confidently hallucinating AI, trustworthy AI becomes a necessity — not a luxury.”*
+> *“Trustworthy AI is not just about generating answers — it is about proving them.”*

 </div>